aesth0x/ng-go/README.md

 AngularGo is an Angular 2 Go game web app.

-The demo is here -  http://www.makehive.com/angulargo/
+The demo is here -  http://www.makehive.com/angulargo/ (Updated: 3/27/2016)

 ## Features